-This website/blog is dedicated to showcasing the beauty of nature in all its forms.
-I am lucky to live in one of the most beautiful places in the world, and many of my pictures were taken in Alberta, Canada, within a 300 km radius of my Calgary home.
+I consider myself very fortunate to live in Lethbridge, Alberta, close to some of the most diversified environments in the world.
 From the stark, desert-like climate of the east to the lush forests of the west, the landscape of Alberta is as varied and unique as its animal (and human) inhabitants.

 - Presented for the Cochrane Camera Club, May 2017